bobye/100_NewMetho_CSPaper/README.md

 ## Natural Language Processing

 ## Machine Learning

+Boser, Bernhard E., Isabelle M. Guyon, and Vladimir N. Vapnik.
+"A training algorithm for optimal margin classifiers."
+Proceedings of the fifth annual workshop on Computational learning theory.
+ACM, 1992.

+Breiman, Leo.
+"Bagging predictors."
+Machine learning 24.2 (1996): 123-140.

 Cohn, David A., Zoubin Ghahramani, and Michael I. Jordan.
 "Active learning with statistical models."
 Journal of artificial intelligence research (1996).

+Freund, Yoav, and Robert E. Schapire.
+"A decision-theoretic generalization of on-line learning and an application to boosting."
+Journal of computer and system sciences 55.1 (1997): 119-139.

+Schölkopf, Bernhard, Alexander Smola, and Klaus-Robert Müller.
+"Nonlinear component analysis as a kernel eigenvalue problem."
+Neural computation 10.5 (1998): 1299-1319.

 Tenenbaum, Joshua B., Vin De Silva, and John C. Langford.
 "A global geometric framework for nonlinear dimensionality reduction."
 Science 290.5500 (2000): 2319-2323.